BradMoonUESTC/auditclaw/README.md

 The result is not a shared generic scanner with a few toggles.
 It is a framework that lets each auditor encode their own style, standards, instincts, and review workflow into a dedicated AI scanning engine.

-This repository currently implements the `Audit Core` only.
-It already provides the core scanning and audit execution pipeline, but it does **not** yet include the outer automation layer you might expect from something like `openclaw`, such as target onboarding, scheduling, notifications, ticket routing, external integrations, or broader operational orchestration.
+This repository is intentionally focused on the `Audit Core`.
+It provides the scanning and audit execution pipeline itself, while exposing clean integration surfaces so systems like `openclaw` can plug into it directly when they need onboarding, orchestration, scheduling, or platform workflows around the engine.

 ## Core Design